wombat-tech/wombat-sdk-ios/README.md

 4. [**Sign**](#sign): Request signature

 ## Installation
+1. Download the latest version of the framework [here](https://github.com/wombat-tech/wombat-sdk-ios/releases).
-1. Add `WombatAuth.framework` into your Embedded Binaries.
+2. Add `WombatAuth.framework` into your Embedded Binaries.
-2. Add the following 2 snippets into your `Info.plist`.
+3. Add the following 2 snippets into your `Info.plist`.

 ```xml
 <key>CFBundleURLTypes</key>